ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 Old enterprises have plenty of ancient systems with no modern APIs.
 Computer use agents have the potential to control entire desktops with multiple applications.
 I didn't want to handover my real desktop.
 So I restricted the interface to the browser and got `GPT-5.5` to create an exercise for the model to complete - a web based series of tasks.

-I tested this in two stages: first with a regular training module, then with a harder canvas-rendered module where buttons exist to be clicked, but can't be seen via parsing the webpage.
+I tested this in two stages: first with an easy module that had standard web patterns, then with a harder canvas-rendered module where buttons exist to be clicked, but can't be seen via parsing the webpage.

 ## The Simple Module